-(d) Mandatory or Alternative Method.
-The department may, in its discretion, require or permit a bank to use a specific method or methods to calculate the credit exposure arising from all securities financing transactions or any specific, or category of, securities financing transactions if it finds that such method is consistent with the safety and soundness of the bank.

-(3) Government Securities - Fiduciary or Custodial Capacity.
-A bank that holds government securities in a fiduciary capacity or in a custodial capacity for customers, in conjunction with a repurchase agreement, must comply with 12 CFR Part 344 including but not limited to possession, record keeping, confirmations, and maintaining written policies and procedures in accordance with 17 CFR 450.3.
+- (D) Mandatory or Alternative Method.
+The department may, in its discretion, require or permit a mutual association to use a specific method or methods to calculate the credit exposure arising from all securities financing transactions or any specific, or category of, securities financing transactions if it finds that such method is consistent with the safety and soundness of the mutual association. - (3) Government Securities Fiduciary or Custodial Capacity.
+A mutual association that holds government securities in a fiduciary capacity or in a custodial capacity for customers, in conjunction with a repurchase agreement, must comply with 12 CFR Part 344 and 12 CFR Part12 including but not limited to possession, record keeping, confirmations, and maintaining written policies and procedures in accordance with 17 CFR 450.3.